glacials/twos.dev/src/cold/apple.md

 benefit is in the hard-to-describe ways the space feels better and motivates more.

-As of 2022 May, I’m overall happy with the Apple ecosystem and would not count it out from becoming my new preference.
+For now, I’m overall happy with the Apple ecosystem and would not count it out from becoming my new preference.
 But, time will tell and I'll continue to document my journey here.